benjamin-shen/about/README.md

 # About
 Hi!
 I'm a sophomore at Cornell University majoring in Computer Science and planning to minor in Game Design.
 I'm actively looking for freelance development projects and a summer internship for this summer.

 Please email me at [bfs45@cornell.edu](mailto:bfs45@cornell.edu).
-A PDF resume is available on request.

 ### *[Resume](resume/resume.md)*
+PDF version available on request.

+---

 ### College Projects
 **Rubato (2020):** 2D Combat Puzzle Platformer built in LibGDX (coming this May)